infoatgodreams/GoDreams-Repository/Home.md

 The purpose of this portal is to access information that we've compiled from studying the ecosystem surrounding **Child Care Institutions (CCIs)** in India towards the development of what we are calling the "Capacity Accelerator Program"

+>The ongoing activity is the the [Literature Review](Program%20Design/Literature%20Review.md).
+A good place to start digging into the content would be the [Domain Roll Up Index](Domain%20Roll%20Up%20Index.md) or the [Stakeholder Index](Stakeholder%20Index.md).
+(Alternatively use the  [Comprehensive Index](Comprehensive%20Index.md) for a full deep dive)

 ## The Problem

 ```co